 Nowadays, the network is getting larger and more complicated.
 The amount of the PCs always exceeds that of the assigned IP addresses.
 The wireless network and the laptops are widely used and the locations of the PCs are always changed.
 Therefore, the corresponding IP address of the PC should be updated with a few configurations.
-DHCP (Dynamic Host Configuration Protocol, the network configuration protocol optimized and developed basing on the BOOTP, functions to solve the above mentioned problems.
+DHCP (Dynamic Host Configuration Protocol, the

-> DHCP Working Principle
+DHCP Working Principle